sebleier/placemat.js/README.rst

 What exactly is going on?
 -------------------------

-First we have the javascript that instantiates a placemat instance and registers the templates provided by the server app.
-Templates may be registered as a single string, which is a url relative to the where ever the ``prefix`` variable is set.
+First we have the javascript that instantiates a placemat instance and fetches the templates provided by the server app.
+Templates may be fetched using a single string, which is a url relative to the where ever the ``prefix`` variable is set.
 You can define the ``prefix`` variable when initiating placemat, e.g.
 ``var mat = new placemat({'prefix': 'http://templates.example.com'});``.
 You